genglinxiao/LameCubeSolver/README.md

 https://github.com/pglass/cube - Cuber Solver that follows the standard cube manual.

 https://github.com/geof90/rubiks - A web based simulator.

-We might use this for demonstration.
+https://github.com/hkociemba/CubeExplorer - CubeExplorer, has basically all the things we wanted, except the layer by layer part.
+We will use this as our simulator.